Satya-bind/Resume-Builder-/README.md

 How It Works:

 Input Details: Users enter personal information, education, work history, and skills.
-Customize Design: Choose from available templates or personalize layout, fonts, and colors.
 Live Preview: View changes in real-time within the resume preview section.
-Export: Download the resume in PDF or Word format for sharing and printing purposes.
+Export: Download the resume in PDF.
 Benefits:

 User-friendly interface